Friedel oscillations induced by magnetic skyrmions: from scattering properties to all-electrical detection: Introduction

-Magnetic skyrmions~\cite{Bogdanov,Roessler2006}, i.e. localized non-collinear spin textures of topological nature~\cite{Nagaosa2013} with particle-like properties, are solitonic defects, which should scatter the electronic states of the hosting materials (see Fig.~\ref{Fig1}).
-Since skyrmions are heavily prospected as potential magnetic bits for future devices\cite{Fert2013,Sampaio2013,Tomasello2013,Zhou2014,Crum2015,Zhang2015,Yu2016,Garcia-Sanchez2016,Xia2017,Fernandes2020}, the induced Friedel oscillations could bear interesting information on the nature of the skyrmions and their interaction with the surrounding, which could prove useful for applications.
+Magnetic skyrmions~\cite{Bogdanov,Roessler2006}, i.e., localized noncollinear spin textures of topological nature~\cite{Nagaosa2013} with particle-like properties, are solitonic defects, which {similarly to atomic defects} should scatter the electronic states of the hosting materials. {In Figure~\ref{Fig1}, we represent schematically the Friedel oscillations, shown as blue circles, emerging equally from skyrmions of different sizes or from atomic defects embeded on some surface}.
+Since skyrmions are heavily prospected as potential magnetic bits for future devices~\cite{Fert2013,Sampaio2013,Tomasello2013,Zhou2014,Crum2015,Zhang2015,Yu2016,Garcia-Sanchez2016,Xia2017,Fernandes2020,Sai2021}, the induced Friedel oscillations could bear interesting information on the nature of the skyrmions and their interaction with the surroundings, which could prove useful for applications.
 The classical example of a storage device based on skyrmions is a racetrack memory~\cite{Fert2013,Tomasello2013,Parkin2008}, where the magnetic textures would be driven by a current.
-Similarly to atomic defects, the emerging charge ripples would govern the distance and the repulsive or attractive interactions among the sequence of magnetic skyrmions or between the skyrmions and surrounding defects, being solitonic entities, dislocations, edges or simply atomic impurities.
-Those oscillations are the driving mechanism behind the distant-dependent interactions between magnetic skyrmions observed with Lorentz transmission electron microscopy in B20--FeGe~\cite{Haifeng2018} and predicted to exist in an Fe monolayer deposited on Pd(111) with an alloyed overlayer made of Pt and Ir~\cite{Rozsa:2016}.
-Thus, the understanding and control of the shape, amplitude and wavelength of these interactions, intimately related to the decay of the charge density oscillations, are decisive if the skyrmions are to be used as building blocks in nanospintronic devices.
+Similarly to atomic defects, the emerging charge ripples would govern the distance and the repulsive or attractive interactions among the sequence of magnetic skyrmions or between the skyrmions and surrounding defects, being solitonic entities, dislocations, edges or simply atomic impurities. {This means that the sequence, density and motion of skyrmions in a device would be controlled by the related Friedel oscillations.} Those {ripples} are the driving mechanism behind the distant-dependent interactions between magnetic skyrmions observed with Lorentz transmission electron microscopy in B20--FeGe~\cite{Haifeng2018}. {They were} predicted to exist in an Fe monolayer deposited on Pd(111) with an alloyed overlayer made of Pt and Ir~\cite{Rozsa:2016} {and are responsible for the deflection of skyrmions generated in PdFe/Ir surface at a finite distance from atomic defects~\cite{Fernandes2020a,Arjana2020}.} Thus, the understanding and control of the shape, amplitude and wavelength of these interactions, intimately related to the decay of the charge density oscillations, are decisive if the skyrmions are to be used as building blocks in nanospintronic devices. {This is not limited to the aforementioned racetrack memory but extends to various technological concepts proposed recently~\cite{Sai2021}: ranging from those based on multiple skyrmions for synaptic~\cite{Huang2017,Song2020,Li2017,Chen2018}, reservoir~\cite{Prychynenko2018,Bourianoff2018} and stoachastic~\cite{Pinna2018,Zazvorka2019,Yao2020} devices to those involving single skyrmions as those proposed for spin torque nanooscillator based on magnetic tunneling junctions~\cite{Zhang2015b,Finocchio2015}, where interactions with edges and other defects is inevitable. }

 Interestingly, model calculations indicated that skyrmion-like magnetic Friedel oscillations can be induced by an adatom deposited on a surface characterized by a finite spin-orbit interaction~\cite{Lounis:2012} with a magnetic complexity that is detectable experimentally~\cite{Strozecka:2011}.
 While free electrons scattering at skyrmions could carry a spin-magnetization of chiral nature~\cite{Denisov:2019}, topological surface states can trigger interesting physics when eventually hitting a skyrmion~\cite{Wang:2020}.